David-Maisonave/Axter-Stash/plugins/RenameFilename/README.md

   - Note: Do **NOT** include the file folder name and do **NOT** include file extension.
 - After populating the Title field, click the save button.
 - After a few seconds, the file will get renamed and the screen will get updated with the new file name.
-- By default tag names are appended to the file name if the tags do not exist in the file name.
+- By default tag names are appended to the file name only if the tags do not exist in the original name.
   - The [Tag Append] feature can be disabled by adding "tags" to the **exclude_keys** field in **renamefilename_settings.py** file.
 - Since this plugin is largely based on the [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer) plugin, it inherited some of its features, like being able to include any of the following fields when auto-renaming is executed:
   - studio, performers, date, height, video_codec, frame_rate